dagger/dagger/README.md

 ## Development

+### Invoking Actions

+#### With Cloak CLI

+TODO:

+#### With Embedded Go SDK

+TODO:

+### Creating a new Typescript action

+TODO: automate and simplify the below

+Say we are creating a new Typescript package called `foo` that will have a single action `bar`.

+TODO: these instructions currently skip client stub generation for dependencies because the raw graphql interface is okay enough.
+See `examples/graphql_ts` for example use of generated client stubs.

+1. Setup the Dockerfile used to build the package
+   1. From the root of the repo, run `cp Dockerfile.todoapp Dockerfile.foo`
+   1. Open `Dockerfile.foo` and change occurences of `examples/todoapp` to `examples/foo`
+1. Setup the package configuration
+   1. Copy the existing `todoapp` package to a new directory for the new package:
+      - `cp -r examples/todoapp examples/foo`
+   1. `cd examples/foo`
+   1. `rm -rf app node_modules yarn.lock`
+   1. Open `package.json`, replace occurences of `todoapp` with `foo`
+   1. Open `dagger.graphql`, replace the existing `build`, `test` and `deploy` fields under `Query` with one field per action you want to implement
+      - This is where the schema for the actions in your package is configured.
+Feel free to add more complex output/input types as needed
+      - If you want `foo` to just have a single action `bar`, you just need a field for `bar` (with appropriate input and output types).
+   1. Open up `dagger.yaml`
+      - This is where you declare your own package in addition to dependencies of your package.
+Declaring packages here makes them available to be called by your action implementation in addition to telling cloak how to build them.
+      - Packages are declared by specifying how they are built.
+Currently, we just use Dockerfiles for everything, but in theory this should be much more flexible.
+      - Replacing the existing `alpine` key under `actions` with `foo`; similarly change `Dockerfile.alpine` to `Dockerfile.foo`
+      - Add similar entries for each of the packages you want to be able to call from your actions.
+They all follow the same format right now
+      - The only package you don't need to declare a dependency on is `core`, it's inherently always a dep
+1. Implement your action by editing `index.ts`
+   - Replace each of the existing `build`, `test` and `deploy` fields under `resolver.Query` with one implementation for each action.
+   - The `args` parameter is an object with a field for each of the input args to your action (as defined in `dagger.graphql`
+   - The `FS` type will be of type `string` (as that's the representation of the `FS` scalar type in our graphql schema at the moment)

 ### Creating a new Go package

+TODO: automate and simplify the below

 Say we are creating a new Go package called `foo` that will have a single action `bar`.